 Contact: Jordan McGregor

 Division of Air Information

-- AES*Onlineis a secure website introduced in 2004 for online emissions data entry, data validation, and reporting.
+AES*Online is a secure website introduced in 2004 for online emissions data entry, data validation, and reporting.
 It offers automatic data validation and error checking, document attachment and notes capabilities, online help, a printable user manual, and a secure submission process.
 Data is automatically reviewed for completeness, and immediate feedback is provided to ensure a successful submission.

 AES*Online if your facility has a personal computer with internet access, and your emissions inventory data is now collected manually or maintained in hardcopy throughout the year.
 This option is appropriate for all facilities, regardless of the size of their emissions inventories.

-- Introductory Presentation (PDF)
+Introductory Presentation (PDF)

-- AES*XML is a secure web site introduced in 2005 for completely automated, seamless emissions data reporting using XML (in .xml format).
+AES*XML is a secure web site introduced in 2005 for completely automated, seamless emissions data reporting using XML (in .xml format).
 It also offers automatic data validation and error checking, document attachment and notes capabilities, online help, a printable user manual, and a secure submission process.
 To use AES*XML, the facility user maps their data to the XML specifications provided by BAQ.
 The resulting dataset is automatically generated as an .xml file with no additional data entry.
 With a few mouse clicks, the .xml file is uploaded to AES*XML, validated, and submitted to DEP over the internet.

-AES*XML if your facilty has a personal computer with internet access, and your emissions inventory data is now collected in database or spreadsheet format.
+AES*XML if your facility has a personal computer with internet access, and your emissions inventory data is now collected in database or spreadsheet format.
 This option is most attractive to facilities with larger emission inventories, particularly those who use an automated, or semi-automated method to collect data, although facilities of any size may participate.
 You must map your raw data to the XML data set provided by DEP to automatically generate your data in .xml format.